-- 207. The European Commission proposed in December 2021 a revision of the Energy Performance of Buildings Directive (EPBD), towards a more stringent regulatory framework in context of energy efficiency.66 The proposal aims to contribute to reaching the target of at least -60% emission reductions by 2030 in the building sector in comparison to 2015.
-It also seeks to introduce gradually minimum energy performance standards to trigger renovation of the worst performing buildings, and to improve the quality of energy performance certificates. - 208.
-The proposed revision of the EPBD and the French national law are not directly linked, but show a coherent rationale.67 Article 9 of the EPBD-proposal requires energy inefficient buildings with an energy performance certificate of G to be renovated and improved to at least energy performance class F at the latest by 2027 and to at least energy performance class E at the latest by 2030, and the worst-performing residential buildings to at least class F by 2030 and to at least class E by 2033.68 - 209.
-The French Agency for Ecological Transition (ADEME) indicates that most (i.e., 32%) of existing French residential buildings are classified in the energy performance category of D. In total, as of January 2022, out of the 30 million primary residential buildings in France, approximately 5.2 million buildings (i.e., 17% of the housing stock), were considered as high-energy consumption housing (energy performance of categories F and G), and amongst these 5.2 million buildings about 1.6 million were rented.69 Some geographic areas tend to concentrate a higher proportion of energy inefficient buildings, particularly regarding Paris, where about two thirds of the private rental stock (265,000 homes) are classified as with an energy performance of E, F or G.70 Overall, it can be concluded that a material proportion of the private housing market is affected by the new legislation, and potential effects on the market value of affected buildings might arise. - 210.
+- 215. The European Commission proposed in December 2021 a revision of the Energy Performance of Buildings Directive (EPBD), towards a more stringent regulatory framework in context of energy efficiency.68 The proposal aims to contribute to reaching the target of at least -60% emission reductions by 2030 in the building sector in comparison to 2015.
+It also seeks to introduce gradually minimum energy performance standards to trigger renovation of the worst performing buildings, and to improve the quality of energy performance certificates. - 216.
+The proposed revision of the EPBD and the French national law are not directly linked, but show a coherent rationale.
+For instance, the EPBD-proposal requires Member States to adopt own national trajectories to reduce the average primary energy use of residential buildings by 16% by 2030 and 20-22% by 2035.
+In that regard, at least 55% of the decrease of the average primary energy use should be achieved by means of the renovation of the worst-performing buildings.69 - 217.
+The French Agency for Ecological Transition (ADEME) indicates that most (i.e., 32%) of existing French residential buildings are classified in the energy performance category of D. In total, as of January 2022, out of the 30 million primary residential buildings in France, approximately 5.2 million buildings (i.e., 17% of the housing stock), were considered as highenergy consumption housing (energy performance of categories F and G), and amongst these 5.2 million buildings about 1.6 million were rented.
+Some geographic areas tend to concentrate a higher proportion of energy inefficient buildings, particularly regarding Paris, where about two thirds of the private rental stock (265,000 homes) are classified as with an energy performance of E, F or G. Overall, it can be concluded that a material proportion of the private housing market is affected by the new legislation, and potential effects on the market value of affected buildings might arise. - 218.
 One of France's most visited websites for real estate advertisements, Se Loger, indicates that energy inefficient buildings labelled with energy performance categories F or G listed for sale have almost doubled between 2020 and 2022.
 In the fourth quarter of 2022, buildings in the F- and G- energy performance category accounted for 19% of all properties listed for sale on the website, compared with 11% two years earlier.
-This increase might be explained at
+This increase might be explained at least in part by owners anticipating potential value effects of the stricter housing legislation regarding energy efficiency.72

-66 EC (2022a).
+68 EC (2022a).

-68 EC (2021c).
+69 EC (2023).